-What art and design techniques or equipment have you used?
+What art and design techniques, equipment and IT have you used in your previous work?
 Why have you chosen these?

-Which artists, or crafts, people, or designers have you been inspired by?
-How have you used them in your work?
+Which artists, crafts, people or designers have you been inspired by?
+How have you used them in your creativity?

-Choose a piece of art and design work and describe what you think is effective about it.
+Choose a piece of work by an artist or designer and describe what you think is effective about it.

 Visual Arts and Design has extensive facilities with studios that cater for 2D and 3D work.
 These facilities range from textiles, screen printing, photography studio/darkroom, and Mac & PC suite for digital manipulation.
 All projects have a vocational focus that offer opportunities to work with outside agencies as well as other departments within the school on community art projects.
 We also encourage students to take full advantage of going on trips within the UK and overseas; with recent cohorts taking trips to Liverpool, Berlin, Paris and Barcelona.

 We encourage all students to proactively exhibit their work, both at school and externally.
 We support the curriculum with enrichment projects, so students have the opportunity to consider their work in a wider professional context.
 Students can choose from a variety of activities to extend their knowledge and understanding or feed their entrepreneurial spirit.
 The School has excellent links with external galleries, such as The Hospital Club, Dulwich Picture Gallery, Royal Academy of Arts and professional design studios, where students have exhibited work.